invictus-ir/Invictus-AWS/README.md

 *Mind that the CloudTrail logs, if existing, will be written both locally and in a S3 bucket as the analysis step needs the logs to be in a bucket.*

 **Acquire data from all region, beginning by eu-west-3, with all the steps and with results written in a S3 Bucket.** :
-`$python3 invictus-aws.py -a eu-west-3 -w`
+`$python3 invictus-aws.py -A eu-west-3`

 **Analyze CloudTrail logs using the tool default database and table.** :
-`$python3 invictus-aws.py -a eu-west-3 -w -s 4 -s bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-to-store-the-results/`
+`$python3 invictus-aws.py -r eu-west-3 -w -s 4 -s bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-to-store-the-results/`

 **Analyze CloudTrail logs using your existing database and table.** :
-`$python3 invictus-aws.py -a eu-west-3 -w -s 4 -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog, -d your-database -t your-table`
+`$python3 invictus-aws.py -r eu-west-3 -s 4 -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog, -d your-database -t your-table`

 **Analyze CloudTrail logs using either a new database or a new table.** :
-`$python3 invictus-aws.py -a eu-west-3 -w -s 4 -s bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog -d your-database -t your-creation-table-file.ddl`
+`$python3 invictus-aws.py -a eu-west-3 -s 4 -s bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog -d your-database -t your-creation-table-file.ddl`
 *You can find a example of ddl file in `source/files`.
 Just replace the name of the table by the one you want to create, the location by the location of your CloudTrail logs and add the structure of your table.
 The default table used by the tool is using the table explained here : https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html*